 In addition, he paid Otto Octavius, Osborn's top scientist, to feed him information.
 When Octavius had metal arms fused to him in a lab accident, he suspected it was Hammer's doing in an attempt to cover up his bribes.
 This led Octavius to hunt Hammer down, eventually finding him and attacking him in New Jersey.
 Spider-Man was able to stop him from murdering Hammer but in the end, Hammer died of a heart attack in his own limo.

-Justin Hammer appeared as one of the main figures for the Iron Man Animated Series.
+Justin Hammer appeared as one of the main antagonists in Iron Man: The Animated Series.
 Hammer appeared in several episodes as a foe for Tony Stark and Iron Man and as an ally for the Mandarin.
 Hammer was voiced by Tony Steedman in Season 1 and later voiced by Efrem Zimbalist, Jr. in Season 2.